 Interest rate risk is the risk that future cash flows will fluctuate as a result of changes in market interest rates.
 The Trust is exposed to interest rate fluctuations on its bank debt that bears a floating rate of interest.
-As at December 31, 2021, if interest rates had been 1% higher with all other variables held constant, earnings for the year would have been approximately \$2.7 million lower, due to higher finance costs.
+As at December 31, 2022, if interest rates had been 1% higher with all other variables held constant, earnings for the year would have been approximately \$2.7 million lower, due to higher finance costs.
 An equal and opposite impact would have occurred to earnings had interest rates been 1% lower.
-The Trust has two interest rate swaps that were both initiated during 2021: an interest rate swap initiated in May 2021 that allows for a fixed interest rate of 0.35% instead of LIBOR on \$25.0 million notional amount of USD debt and an interest rate swap initiated in December 2021 that allows for a fixed interest rate of 0.74% instead of LIBOR on \$50.0 million notional amount of USD debt.
-Both of which are due to expire in June 2023.
-The Trust also had an interest rate swap that expired in November 2021 that allowed for a fixed interest rate of 1.50% instead of LIBOR on \$50.0 million notional amount of USD debt.
+The Trust holds three interest rate swap contracts.
+There is an interest rate swap that allows for a fixed interest rate of 0.35% instead of SOFR ("Secured Overnight Financing Rate") on US\$25.0 million of debt, and an interest rate swap that allows for a fixed interest rate of 0.74% instead of SOFR on US\$50.0 million of debt, both with an expiry in June 2023.
+The Trust also has an interest rate swap that allows for a fixed interest rate of 2.99% instead of SOFR on US\$50.0 million of debt that begins in July 2023 and expires July 2026.